Quantum optimization with arbitrary connectivity using Rydberg atom arrays: Introduction

+Approaches to extend the applicability of Rydberg atom arrays beyond UDGs have been recently explored in Refs.~\cite{Kim2022Rydberg, Byun2022}, but they are either limited to a specific class of graphs~\cite{Byun2022}, or require three-dimensional arrays~\cite{Kim2022Rydberg}, and both require bespoke encoding for each problem graph with unclear overhead for general graphs.
+Alternatively, other schemes that can map arbitrary non-local interactions into local ones have been proposed \cite{Lechner2015Quantum,Qiu2020Programmable}, but their implementations are experimentally even more demanding, requiring either 4-body interactions \cite{Lechner2015Quantum, Dlaska2022Quantum} or the use of tunable Ising interactions \cite{Qiu2020Programmable}.

-In this paper, we extend this approach to a much wider class of optimization problems, in particular to problems defined on graphs with arbitrary connectivity.
-This includes for example, maximum-weight independent set (MWIS) problems on arbitrary graphs, quadratic unconstrained binary optimization (QUBO) or Ising problems, and integer factorization, among other paradigmatic problems.
-We construct explicit, low-overhead mappings from these problems to MWIS on UDGs embedded on a square lattice, of which all elements have been demonstrated to be readily implementable on current Rydberg atom array platforms~\cite{Ebadi2022} (see Fig.~\ref{fig:platform_illustration}).
-The general construction involves an encoding of the $N$ variables of the original computation problem in the low-energy degrees of freedom of one-dimensional atom chains, which are arranged in so-called ``crossing lattices'', and then interactions are enabled via a set of key gadgets.
-The resulting encoding overhead is at most $O(N^2)$.
-In addition, we perform numerical simulations on small system sizes comparing the adiabatic time scale for original MWIS on non-UDG graphs to that of the mapped problem and observe strong correlations that suggest the encoding does not negatively impact the performance of quantum algorithms.
+In this paper, we introduce a new, systematic approach to encode optimization problems with arbitrary connectivity into Rydberg atom arrays.
+Our scheme requires only 2D atom trapping and the Rydberg blockade mechanism as main ingredients, both of which have been demonstrated already on current Rydberg atom array platforms with high fidelity~\cite{Ebadi2022} (see Fig.~\ref{fig:platform_illustration}).
+Importantly, our encoding is constructive and efficient as it incurs only a minimal, quadratic overhead in the number of qubits.
+We specifically discuss our approach on the paradigmatic optimization problems including maximum-weight independent set (MWIS) problems on arbitrary graphs, arbitrary quadratic unconstrained binary optimization (QUBO) or Ising problems.
+In addition, we apply our method to generic constraint satisfaction problems and show how integer factorization can be mapped to Rydberg atom arrangements.
+Finally, we perform numerical simulations on small system sizes comparing the adiabatic time scale for original MWIS on non-UDG graphs to that of the mapped problem and observe strong correlations that suggest the encoding does not negatively impact the performance of quantum algorithms.